 Junior Service Learning Independent Internship and Seminar: Identity at Urban and Beyond is a 12-week course where students pursue independent service learning internships in the larger community once a week and engage in a twice-weekly seminar to arrive at new understandings of identity, social constructs and the influences they have on their experiences.
 Through weekly journals, in-class activities, and group discussions, students identify and challenge their initial assumptions and explore their identities in relation to society at large.
 Additionally, students explore mediums for positive community engagement through the inclusion of multiple perspectives.
 Students are evaluated on the quality and commitment of their endeavors, written reflections, an annotated bibliography coupled with a class presentation and authentic participation in all parts of the course.

-Senior Service Learning: Independent Internship and Synthesis Seminar is a 12-week course in which students continue to pursue independent service learning internships in the larger community and engage in twice-weekly synthesis seminars to bring together their three previous years of coursework in the department.
+Senior Service Learning: Understanding Systems of Inequity and Resistance is a 12-week course in which students continue to pursue independent service learning internships in the larger community and engage in twice-weekly synthesis seminars to bring together their three previous years of coursework in the department.
 In these seminars, students will deepen their understanding of the social context of their service internship.
 The purpose of the course is to serve as a stepping-stone for students to become fully and independently engaged citizens beyond the walls of Urban.
 In the fourth year of the Service Learning program, students will conduct an active inquiry using principles from Participatory Action Research on a group-elected issue.
 Students are assessed through their engagement in weekly blog posts on a social media site and participation in class discussions.
 The final assignment for this class consists of a letter of recommendation from their site supervisor, a final resume and a final group presentation on their topic.